An Impactful Opportunity

 Volunteer Interns will make their way again to the AFAWI office in the morning, to start paper work for loan disbursement the following week.
 After lunch Volunteer Interns and AFAWI staff will depart for a visit to Cape Coast in Central Region.
 This will be a further drive than the rural community, so everyone will stay in a hotel close to the falls.

-Day 7: Visit the Cape Coast Castle, Elmina Castle
+Visit the Cape Coast Castle, Elmina Castle ( Optional-To be pay by Volunteers)

 On Saturday, everyone will visit Cape Coast and Elmina castle; don’t forget your camera, to take pictures of Ghana’s historic slavery sites.